Why avoid getting your Locks wet in the shower?

 Does the cap damage the roots?

-Can you shower without a cap?
+Can I shower without a cap?

 Yes, but the risk of moisture is higher.